-For this song, I’m going from memory — which seems more risky as more of my life is showing up in the rear view mirror.
-On this song I’m reaching back back close to fifty years.
-Any written version I’ve ever seen was one that at some point I had jotted down myself.
-I might have strayed from the original version a long time ago.
-(If anyone can correct or update me on lyrics or other details, I’d be thankful.)
+Any written version I’ve ever seen of this song is one that at some point I jotted down from memory many years ago.
 I believe this is one of a number of songs by a wonderfully talented singer-songwriter-saint, Hope Harmon.
-I probably heard it performed from a summer festival stage while I sat looking up from the lawn.
+I probably heard it performed from a summer festival stage almost fifty years ago while I sat looking up from the lawn.
 I have certainly sung it in many happy church gatherings through the years, then, as now, from memory.
 The song has been a companion and friend to me most of my life.
 I offer it here both to do what I can to keep it in service for many more years — and because I know it will bless you because it is such a wonderful song.
 Please give it a sing-along listen and come back for a chat on loving our loving Lord.

 The Lord leads with love

 The Bible makes it clear that the Lord leads with love.
 It is His character, nature, temperament.
 Off-hand I cannot think of a Bible verse that says “God is love BECAUSE ______ [fill in the blank]”.
 It just lets us know “Love — that’s what God is”.
 It is His nature.
 We do well to learn the Lord’s character and imitate it.

 The Bible makes it clear that sometimes the Lord becomes angry.
 But anger is not His normal state.
 Off-hand I cannot think of a record in the Bible where the Lord was angry and the reason was not made perfectly clear.
 We do well to learn the Lord’s character and adjust ours accordingly.

 There are many verses that say or demonstrate what we read in Psalm 86: